 - Want to charge per creation.

-- Have a large catalogue/library of content fans can access as soon as they become a patron.
+- Have an extensive catalog/library of content fans can access as soon as they become patrons.

 - Want your patrons to get rewards faster.
-Since you'll be getting money from your patrons sooner, you can choose to fulfill any physical reward distribution closer to when a Patron joins, instead of waiting until the end of the month.
+You can fulfill physical reward distribution closer to when a Patron joins instead of waiting until the end of the month.

-A: Patrons who increase their pledge amount will immediately be charged the difference between their previous pledge level and their new pledge level.
-For example, a patron was charged $10 on March 1st.
-They edit their pledge to $15 on March 7th.
-On March 7th, they are charged $5 to bring the total paid by this patron in March up to $15.
+Patrons who upgrade pay the difference between their previous pledge level and their new pledge level.
+Say that Patron D was charged $10 on March 1.
+They then upgraded to $15 on March 7.
+On March 7, they paid $5 to upgrade.
+Patron D has paid a total of $15 for March.

-A: Patrons who decrease their pledge amount will be charged the new amount on the 1st of the month.
+Patrons who downgrade will be charged the new amount on the 1st of the month.
+There is no charge for downgrading.
 They will not be refunded anything.

-A: You will still be paid the same number of times within the year by existing patrons.
-If you were to switch to charge upfront January 20th, your existing patrons would be charged February 1st for February access.
-Their payments from January 1st would now cover January access.
-For example, if you have 100 new patrons on February 10th, those 100 patrons will be charged on March 1 for February.
-However, if you turn on "charge up front" on February 15th, those 100 patrons will be charged on March 1st for March.
-In either case, those 100 patrons will be charged on March 1st for the amount of their pledge.
+You will still be paid the same number of times within the year by existing patrons.
+If you were to switch to charge upfront on January 20, your existing patrons would pay on February 1 for February access.
+Their payments from January 1 would now cover January access.
+For example, if you have 100 new patrons on February 10, those 100 patrons will be charged on March 1 for February.
+However, if you turn on "charge upfront" on February 15, those 100 patrons will be charged on March 1.
+In either case, those 100 patrons would pay on March 1 for the amount of their membership.

-A: You will receive an email notifying you of patrons who increase or edit their pledge.
-In addition, you can navigate to your and click on the patronage section.
+You will receive an email notifying you of patrons who adjust their memberships.
+In addition, you can navigate to your earnings dashboard and click on the patronage report.
 From there, you can download a CSV of every charge for your page.
 Each charge is associated with a patron and a date of payment.
-It is likely that the majority of patrons will be charged during the first 2-3 days of the month; however, be sure to pay attention to patrons who are charged throughout the month.
-These will be patrons who are pledging for the first time or increasing their pledge value.